-- 1.01 Governance.
+- Governance.
 The Tribal Council of the Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians (hereinafter "Tribe" or "MBPI"), empowered by the Tribal Constitution to enact ordinances, hereby declares that the purpose of this Ordinance is to govern and regulate the operation and conduct of all Class II and Class III gaming activities on lands within the jurisdiction of the Tribe as defined in the Indian Gaming Regulatory Act, P.L.
 100-447, 25 U.S.C.
 Section 2703(7)(A) and 25 U.S.C.
 Section 2703(8) ("IGRA") and by the regulations promulgated by the National Indian Gaming Commission at 25 C.F.R. § 502.3 and § 502.4 is hereby authorized. - 1.02 Importance.
 The gaming industry of the Tribe is vitally important to the economy of the Tribe and the general welfare of Tribal members.
 Protecting this gaming industry requires that the public maintain confidence and trust in the integrity of gaming activities, which activities must be free of criminal and corruptive elements. - 1.03 Strict Regulation.
 To prevent improper or unlawful conduct in the course of gaming activities and to promote the development of a balanced tribal economy by dedicating all of the net revenues from gaming activities to the public purposes of the Tribe, including the support of the Tribe's governmental programs and Tribal members, strict regulation of all persons, locations, practices, associations and activities must be maintained.
 Therefore, all establishments where gaming is conducted and where gaming devices are operated must be formally licensed, controlled and operated to protect public safety, morals, good order and general welfare, and to foster the stability and success of gaming.

-Section 2.
+Section2.
 DEFINITIONS.
 For purpose of this Ordinance:

 - 2.01 "Act" means the Indian Gaming Regulatory Act, Pub.L.
 100-497, 25 U.S.C.
-Sections 2701, et seq., and 18 U.S.C §§ 1166 1168. - 2.02 "Applicant" means any person who has applied for a license under the provisions of this Ordinance. - 2.03 "Application" means a request for the issuance of a license under the provisions of this Ordinance.
+Sections 2701, et seq., and 18 U.S.C. §§ 1166 1168. - 2.02 "Applicant" means any person who has applied for a license under the provisions of this Ordinance. - 2.03 "Application" means a request for the issuance of a license under the provisions of this Ordinance.

-2.04 "Class I gaming" means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in conjunction with, tribal ceremonies or celebrations.
+- 2.04 "Banked Card Games" means a card game in which anyone who is a participant in the game, takes on all players, collects from all losers, and pays all winners. - 2.05 "Class I gaming" means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in conjunction with, tribal ceremonies or celebrations.

-2.05 "Class II gaming" means:
+2.06 "Class II gaming" means:

-- 2.05.1 The game of chance commonly known as bingo (whether or not electronic, computer, or other technologic aids are used in connection therewith): - (A) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations; - (B) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are shown or electronically determined; and - (C) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in the same location) pull tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo; and, - 2.05.2 Those card games actually operated by the Tribe on or before May 1, 1988, to the extent of the nature and scope of such card games as played on or before such date; and - 2.05.3 Nonbanking card games that are: - (A) explicitly authorized by the State of Michigan; or - (B) are not explicitly prohibited by the laws of the State of Michigan and are played at any location in the State of Michigan;
+- 2.06.1 Bingo or lotto (whether or not electronic, computer, or other technologic aids are used) when players: - (A) play for prizes with cards bearing numbers or other designations; - (B) cover numbers or designations when objects, similary numbered or designated, are drawn or electronically determined; and - (C) win the gaming by being the first person to cover a previously designated pattern of such cards. - 2.06.2 If played in the same location as bingo or lotto, pull-tabs, punch boards, tip jars, instant bingo, and other games similar to bingo. - 2.06.3 Nonbanking card games that are: - (A) explicitly authorized by the State of Michigan; or - (B) are not explicitly prohibited by the laws of the State of Michigan and are played at any location in the State of Michigan;